-This is a recipe I developed for Tilia‘s dessert menu.
+I developed this butterscotch pot de crème recipe for Tilia‘s dessert menu.
 Steven Brown, the chef/owner wanted a turbo charged version of the butterscotch pudding from his childhood.
 We went with a Pot de crème, which is essentially as decadent as creme brulee, without the crack of caramel resting on top.
-The texture is like silk and the taste is sweet, with just a slight bitter edge from the burnt sugar in the butterscotch.
+The texture is like silk and the taste is lightly sweet, with just a slight bitter edge from the burnt sugar in the butterscotch.
 Cooking the butter and brown sugar together until it is smokin’ hot (and I do mean smoking) is the key to the flavor.
 If you don’t bring them to the brink of burning the pudding will be way too sweet for my taste.
-The creme fraiche (young sour cream) is unsweetened and the perfect balance for the pudding.
-If you don’t happen to live near Linden Hills (a small village of a neighborhood in Minneapolis), where you can order this at Tilia, you can make it at home. (more…)
+The crème fraîche (young sour cream) is unsweetened and the perfect balance for the pudding.
+If you don’t happen to live near Linden Hills (a small village of a neighborhood in Minneapolis), where you can order this at Tilia, you can now make it at home.

 Thank you for visiting Zoë Bakes!
 I wanted to write a short post to let you know how much your lovely comments of encouragement have meant to me.
 As many of you have noticed I’ve taken a sabbatical of sorts from blogging.
 I miss it and will be back soon.
 Jeff and I are working on our third book (Pizza and Flatbreads in Five Minutes a Day) together and it is due at the beginning of December.
 It is so exciting and tremendous fun, but it is like a child and has taken most of my time.